xuhongzuo/SelectVC-POP/README.md

 @inproceedings{pang2017selective,
-  title={Selective Value Coupling Learning for Detecting Outliers in High-Dimensional Categorical Data}, author={Pang, Guansong and Xu, Hongzuo and Cao, Longbing and Zhao, Wentao}, booktitle={Proceedings of the 2017 ACM on Conference on Information and Knowledge Management}, pages={807--816}, year={2017}, organization={ACM}
+  title={Selective Value Coupling Learning for Detecting Outliers in High-Dimensional Categorical Data}, author={Pang, Guansong and Xu, Hongzuo and Cao, Longbing and Zhao, Wentao}, booktitle={Proceedings of the 2017 ACM International Conference on Information and Knowledge Management}, pages={807--816}, year={2017}, organization={ACM}